amboxer21/MotionDetection/README.md

 ### [DEMO]

-Here is an older(but still relevant) video demonstrating the program https://youtu.be/ZDyZsqIcBnk
+Here is an older(but still relevant) [video](https://www.youtube.com/watch?v=ZDyZsqIcBnk) demonstrating the program.
+Which can also be found at the top of this page.

 ### [SCREEN SHOTS]